MrVeit/Veittech-SMAI-Appodeal/README.md

 The **AD_TYPES** constant specifies the types of advertisements that will be used in the project (if you doubt that one of the advertisement types will be used, it is better to delete it **to avoid generating unnecessary requests** to the Appodeal SDK).

-### Setting initialization key values:
+### Setting initialization key values

 In order for the Appodeal SDK to work correctly on two platforms, you need to initialize the application keys that are created [in the dashboard](https://app.appodeal.com/apps) on the Appodeal website.
 To do this, you need to set their values using the SMAI Appodeal settings window, which can be found at `SMAI -> Appodeal -> Settings`, having previously created them in the dashboard.

 <p align="center">